Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 Upon rebuild, your translations are auto-generated inside `lib/assets.dart`.
 In order to use them, you need to import the `l10n.dart` file from `lib/l10n/l10n.dart` and then access the translations from your BuildContext via `context.l10n.someTranslationKey` or `context.l10n.featureName.someTranslationKey`.

+Localization lookups are also supported.
+That means that you can request any remote localizations from a dedicated translations endpoint at app start.
+Grabbing any remote localization for existing features will replace the local translations with new ones.

 ## Analytics

 [Firebase analytics][firebase_analytics_lnk] track how your app is used.
 Analytics are available for iOS, Android and Web and support flavors.